RevenueCat/react-native-purchases/react-native-purchases-ui/README.md

 ## Installation

-Expo supports in-app payments and is compatible with react-native-purchases-ui.
+Expo supports in-app payments and is compatible with `react-native-purchases-ui`.
 You can install this package in an non-development build using the Expo Go app.
 In this case, `react-native-purchases-ui` will run in a Preview API mode, as it requires some native modules that are not available in Expo Go.
 All the listed APIs below are available but have no effect.

 [Creating a development build](https://docs.expo.dev/get-started/set-up-your-environment/?mode=development-build) of the app will allow you to test the real behavior of RevenueCat SDK.